PromCMS/PromCMS/apps/admin/README.md

-# Admin app for prom cms
+# Admin app for PromCMS

-This app is part of PROM CMS.
+This app is part of PromCMS.
 This app is generated to ssg